 A bit of an oddity inside of a mall, the Arndale Market transported me right back to a bustling food market of Thailand – smokey grills, boisterous vendors, exotic fruit stall, random trinkets in between sim cards booths and nail salons.
 I lost my way around a bit, but then, low and behold, found Wholesome Junkies, an all vegan Manchester stall selling fast food, mostly burgers, wings and tater tots, along with what I had there – this Korean soul bowl.
 It was really delicious even if I wished I was in the mood for a burger, but anyway.
 The Market is a hoot.

 Chez Mal Brasserie in the trendy Malmaison hotel is the place to go if you’re accompanied by omnivorous people.
 They’ve recently revamped their vegan menu and the offering is quite amazing.
-Items such as a lightly curried parsnip and pear soup, a toasted fregola pasta, or a roast cauliflower and almond korma will warm your little vegan heart.
+Items such as a lightly curried parsnip and pear soup, a toasted fregola pasta, or a roasted cauliflower and almond korma will warm your little vegan heart.
 Fans of garlic and truffle, do get started with the filled mushroom and red onion crostini, it is stunning.
 And with prices starting at £13 for a main, it is also quite affordable for such well-crafted dishes.
 Fancy and delicious.
-A nice option for vegan business lunch in Manchester.
+One of the nicest vegan friendly restaurants Manchester options.

 I was here for brunch and, had it not been for all the other restaurants I was on a mission to explore, I would have come back every single morning for the waffles.
 The Biscoff waffles.
 The wonderful, glorious, cinnamon waffle, with Biscoff drizzle, Biscoff crumb, and vanilla ice cream.
 I know Vertigo serves much more than that, and the focus is rather health-conscious, but damn that was delicious.
 Everything is vegan and you’ll also find salads, sandwiches, soups and stews.
 Two locations, one freshly opened.
 Lovely ambience too.